ackertyson/dock-ops/README.md

 Commands should be run from within your project directory (just as you would run normal Docker commands).
 Defaults to "development" mode if none is explicitly specified (see MODES below).

+Start by generating the config file for your project:

+`dock setup`

+Use the prompt shown to configure the docker-compose files to use with this project.

 `dock COMMAND [OPTIONS]`